bekk/bekk-christmas/post/functional/json-decoding-in-elm.md

 but the type we have in `BackendData` is a `String`.
 Since not all strings can be mapped to one of the three variations of `TypeOfChristmas`, we know that we have a transformation that isn't always successful.
-Therefore we need to use `andThen`.
+We therefore need to use `andThen`.

 This is what our actual `Christmas` decoder will look like: